Conservation

 - What can I do to support monarchs and pollinators with a few acres of land?

 Create habitat with a mix of native wildflowers (including milkweeds) and grasses.
 You can plant native plants in a more typical garden setting or plant a prairie garden or natural area.
 Think about areas on your yard that could be maintained with native prairie plants - they don't always have to be gardens!
 Native prairie plants, once established, require much less maintenance than a typical mowed lawn and provide tremendous benefits to local pollinators.
-Find locally-sourced native plant materials, and collaborate with groups like Pheasants Forever, Wild Ones, or Master Naturalists/Master Gardeners to help plant and maintain the habitat!
+Find locally sourced native plant materials, and collaborate with groups like Pheasants Forever, Wild Ones, or Master Naturalists/Master Gardeners to help plant and maintain the habitat!
 For more resources about planting habitat here.

 - Should I bring in the monarch caterpillars I find to protect and raise them?